MicrosoftDocs/azure-docs/articles/mariadb/howto-configure-privatelink-portal.md

 ---
-title: Private Link for Azure Database for MariaDB portal setup method
+title: Private Link - Azure CLI - Azure Database for MariaDB
 description: Learn how to configure private link for Azure Database for MariaDB from Azure portal
 author: kummanish
 ms.author: manishku